-The main hotspot for processions is in the old fishermen’s quarter of El Cabanyal located next to the sea and port.
+The main hotspot for processions is in the old fisherman’s quarter of El Cabanyal located next to the sea and port.
 These celebrations are known as Semana Santa Marinera (Maritime Holy Week) and it has been declared Fiesta of National Tourist Interest.
-There are processions day and night in all four parishes of the area but the most important ones are those that are collective processions.
+There are processions day and night throughout Holy Week in all four parishes of the area but the most important ones are those known as collective processions.
 These are the following:

 On Maundy Thursday there is an event known as Acto de la Profecia (The Prophecy) inside the Parroquia de Santa María del Mar (Parish of Holy Mary of the Sea) at 8.00pm and then there will be a simple procession to the sound of drums which will visit all the Sacred Monuments en route to the four parishes of the area.
 The procession is expected to end at around 10.00pm.